kkga/kkga/src/pages/uses.md

 - MacBook Air M1
 - iPad Pro 11
 - Logitech MX Ergo trackball mouse
+- Corne-ish Zen keyboard

+#### Note on keyboards

+I’m experimenting with keyboards and layouts a lot lately.

+I’ve had a bunch of various keyboards over the last couple years, but I prefer the low-profile Choc switches by Kailh (the Purpz version).

+My current layout configuration for Corne-ish Zen can be found [here](https://github.com/kkga/zmk-config-Corne-ish-Zen).

 ### Software

+I use macOS for work, while Linux is my preferred OS for personal computering needs.
+Even though I’ve been a macOS user for 15+ years, I like Linux more these days.

+My Linux setup is barebones: I don’t use a full-fledged desktop environment.
+A tiling window manager, a fast terminal and a browser — that’s all I need.

+I do all text editing and coding in Kakoune, which is my favorite piece of software.

+Here's a list of essential pieces:

 - Arch Linux on laptop
 - Void Linux on desktop
 - Sway (window manager)
 - Foot (terminal)
 - Kakoune (text editor)

+My desktop configuration lives in [GitHub repo](https://github.com/kkga/config).